-In this paper, we attempt to solve the problem of how to make the most cost-effective offloading decisions for smart-
+In this paper, we attempt to solve the problem of how to make the most cost-effective offloading decisions for s-

 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Copyrights for components of this work owned by others than ACM must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from permissions@acm.org.